Tyrn/wei/the-insider-en.typ

 recall  how the signatures came  to existence.
 He remembered perfectly well the temple, two hundred kilometers away from the capital, that he and Kissur drove to,  and the  manor, that belonged to a  Kissur's friend, Khanadar the Dried Date, next to the temple.
-They  had fun in the manor -  at  first with weapons, then  at the table, and  then with the  chicks.
+They  had fun in the manor---at  first with weapons, then  at the table, and  then with the  chicks.
 Khanadar and Kissur took turns making bets and shooting at a peach on each other's head at first with a bow  and then  with  a gun.
 The  trick was to hit it right  in a pit.
 Bemish refused decisively to shoot the bow  and, to  assert  his manhood, he had a horrible fight with sinewy Khanadar, strong like a steam press.

-     Khanadar the Dried Date was the most extraordinary man  - he was  on of the bravest Kissur's commanders and one of the best Empire's poets.
+     Khanadar the Dried Date was the most extraordinary man---he was  on of the bravest Kissur's commanders and one of the best Empire's poets.

      He  plundered huge  spoils during the civil war; he squandered money as